What Is the Best Solar Panel Orientation for homes in Melbourne?.

 Historical Perspective

 Many years ago, the question of which direction solar panels should face was straightforward.
-Feed-in tariffs (FiTs) were high, and solar panels were expensive, so they had to face north to maximize electricity production and earn the most feed-in tariff money possible.
+Feed-in tariffs (FiTs) were high, and solar panels were expensive, so they had to face north to maximise electricity production and earn the most feed-in tariff money possible.
 The focus was on producing as much electricity as possible to send back to the grid.

 The Shift in Focus

 Today, high feed-in tariffs are largely a thing of the past, and the cost of solar panels has significantly decreased.
-This change has shifted the focus from maximizing electricity production for the grid to maximizing self-consumption.
+This change has shifted the focus from maximising electricity production for the grid to maximisng self-consumption.
 The concept of self-consumption involves using the solar electricity generated by your system to power your home, rather than relying on electricity from the grid.
 This approach is more cost-effective and environmentally friendly.

-Understanding Self-Consumption
+Understanding Self-Consumption and Solar Panel Orientation

 The Importance of Self-Consumption